-Key Changes in CSF 2.0
+Key Changes in NIST CSF 2.0

-Introduction of GOVERN Function:CSF v2.0 introduces a new function called GOVERN, which includes categories such as Organizational Context, Risk Management Strategy, Roles, Responsibilities, Authorities, Policy, Oversight, and Cybersecurity Supply Chain Risk Management.
+Introduction of GOVERN Function:NIST CSF 2.0 introduces a new function called GOVERN, which includes categories such as Organizational Context, Risk Management Strategy, Roles, Responsibilities, Authorities, Policy, Oversight, and Cybersecurity Supply Chain Risk Management.
+The NIST CSF 2.0 GOVERN function for organizations establishes accountability at the governance level and ensures that cybersecurity is treated as a business priority rather than just a technical concern.

-Addition of New Subcategories:To address emerging cybersecurity needs, new subcategories have been added across various functions.
+Addition of New Subcategories:To address emerging cybersecurity needs, new subcategories have been added across various CSF functions.
 Examples include subcategories in GOVERN like GV.RM-07 (Strategic opportunities) and GV.SC-10 (Supply chain security practices integrated into cybersecurity programs).

 CSF Functions